meilisearch/specifications/text/0117-typo-tolerance-settings-api.md

 - Required: False
 - Default: `[]`

-`disableOnAttributes` disable the typo tolerance feature on the specified attributes set.
+`disableOnAttributes` disable the typo tolerance feature on the specified attributes list.

 Any attributes defined in `disableOnAttributes` won't have their values matched by the typo tolerance.